-SOC 210 Introduction to Sociology 3 0 Prerequisite: ENG 110 or ENG 111 3 0

-This course introduces the scientific study of human society, culture, and social interactions.
-Topics include socialization, research methods, diversity and inequality, cooperation and conflict, social change, social institutions, and organizations.
+SOC 210 Introduction to Sociology Prerequisite: ENG 110 or ENG 111 diversity and inequality, cooperation and conflict, social change, social institutions, and organizations.
 Upon completion, students should be able to demonstrate knowledge of sociological concepts as they apply to the interplay among individuals, groups, and societies.
-Approved for transfer as a Universal General Education Transfer Component course in Social/ Behavioral Sciences.
+Approved for transfer as a Universal General Education Transfer Component course in Social/Behavioral Sciences.